 Revised.

 TGaz Editor, make the following changes to PD2.2.
 P.163 L.24

-DL_NʹREP is the assigned number of R2I repetitions equal to the value set in LTF_REP within the TXVECTOR and the RXVECTOR for the downlink.
+DL_NʹREP is the assigned number of R2I repetitions equal to the value set in LTF_REP within the TXVECTOR for uplink and the LTFVECTOR for the downlink.